Limited child support agreement

 Collecting child support

-We can collect and transfer child support payments for you.
+This is where we collect and transfer child support payments for you.